FedericoPacheco/resume-history/resume.md

 ### Summary

-Recently graduated Information Systems Engineer recognized for high academic performance with nearly 1 year of experience as a Fullstack Developer on an e-learning platform.
-Curious and disciplined, continuously studying testing, refactoring, design patterns, SOLID principles, software architecture and distributed systems fundamentals.
-Seeking a second developer role in a team that values code quality and strong engineering culture.
+Recently graduated Information Systems Engineer with nearly 1 year of experience as a Fullstack Developer on an e-learning platform.
+Disciplined, detail-oriented and analytical, with interest in Quality Assurance and Test Automation.
+Regular reader of testing literature (*The art of software testing*, *Lessons Learned in Software Testing*, *Growing object-oriented software, guided by tests*), among other topics.
+Seeking a second role in a team that values code quality and strong engineering culture.

 ### Work Experience